Living with Chronic Pain

 Use this App to Help Care for Someone with Chronic Pain

-Chronic pain sufferers know all too well that the pain leads to far worse things like strained family relationships and psychological distress.
-If you or a loved one suffers from chronic pain, there is now a free tool available to you in the convenience of your phone.
+People facing chronic pain know all too well that the pain leads to far worse things like strained family relationships and psychological distress.
+If you or a loved one deals with chronic pain, there is now a free tool available to you in the convenience of your phone.
 Meet Painscale, the new innovative app dedicated to help individuals in pain find the right treatments for their condition.

 PainScale – Digitizing the Paper Version of Pain Scale with Much More

-PainScale was developed to be a source of education and relief for those suffering from chronic pain directly and indirectly.
-This app can help to improve the quality of life for both patients and those helping care for them.
+PainScale was developed to be a source of education and relief for those experiencing chronic pain directly and indirectly.
+This app can help to improve the quality of life for both individuals with chronic pain and those helping care for them.